The Ft. Yuma Quechan Indian Tribe is calling for the permanent protection of the Kw’tsán cultural landscape as a national monument.

-Add your voice to our urgent request.
+Stand behind us and our leaders by adding your voice to our urgent request.

 Protecting Sacred Tribal Lands

 The Kw’tsán National Monument will provide permanent protection for our homelands, cultural objects, and sacred places that are increasingly threatened by mining exploration, natural resource extraction, harmful development, unregulated recreational use, management inadequacies, and climate change.
-We ask President Biden to stand with us and designate the Kw'tsán National Monument.

 The Fort Yuma Quechan Indian Tribe (pronounced Kwatsáan) is a federally recognized sovereign Tribal Nation that borders California, Arizona, and Mexico.
 Our ancestral homelands extend beyond current reservation boundaries, and our existence predates the establishment of the United States and other political borders.
 Our distinct relationship with the natural world and our nonhuman relatives is the foundation of our existence, beliefs, cultural and spiritual practices, language, Traditional Knowledge, histories, rituals, and life ways.